Application Forms & Guides

 Persons who intend to construct a dock, swimming platform, or install a mooring buoy should discuss their plans with CSRD staff to determine whether a Development Permit (DP) is required.
 They should also contact Front Counter BC for all dock approvals.

-A Development Variance Permit (DVP) is a permit issued by the CSRD Board of Directors that varies regulations of a Zoning Bylaw or Subdivision Servicing Bylaw; however, it may not vary the permitted uses, densities, or floodplain regulations of a Zoning Bylaw.
+A Development Variance Permit (DVP) is a permit issued by the CSRD Board of Directors that varies regulations of a Zoning Bylaw or Subdivision Servicing Bylaw.
+It may not vary the permitted uses, densities, or floodplain regulations of a Zoning Bylaw.

 The CSRD Board has, in its zoning and land use bylaws, designated certain land as flood plain and has established flood construction levels and flood plain setback requirements in relation to those areas.
 Adhering to flood plain setbacks and flood plain construction levels helps to reduce the threat of flood damage to a property.
 Landowners may make applications for an exemption from the CSRD flood plain requirements for a particular area.